kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(a\) Each person who requests an IFR procedure based on a VOR facility that he owns must submit the following information with that request:

-\(1\) A description of the facility and evidence that the equipment meets the performance requirements of §171.7 and is installed in accordance with §171.9.
+\(1\) A description of the facility and evidence that the equipment meets the performance requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.7   Performance requirements.|§171.7]] and is installed in accordance with [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.9   Installation requirements.|§171.9]].

 \(2\) A proposed procedure for operating the facility.

-\(3\) A proposed maintenance organization and maintenance manual that meets the requirements of §171.11.
+\(3\) A proposed maintenance organization and maintenance manual that meets the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.11   Maintenance and operations requirements.|§171.11]].

 \(4\) A statement of intention to meet the requirements of this subpart.